 There is a natural, almost irresistible, attraction to answering a list of questions.

-But have you thought about using the power of questions in your book description to help you sell more books on Amazon?
+But have you thought about using the power of questions in book descriptions to help you sell more books on Amazon?

 Don’t tell them the story

 Readers will react much better if you ask them a question in a good book description.

 If you are a published author and you are selling your ebooks on Amazon, you know that your Amazon book description is the hook that should help you market and promote your book.

 You want people to buy your book.
 But is it working for you?

 Your book description is one of your most powerful marketing strategies.
-But for many new Indie authors, they often write it as an afterthought.
+But many new Indie authors often write it as an afterthought.

 A quick three-sentence summary of your story is not going to help you attract potential readers’ attention.
 You need much more than that.